Fast, effortless and 100% online.

 Prince Charles and the other members are still required to pay tax at the highest rate on all their personal income.
 This includes Road Tax, Value Added Tax (VAT), and Council Tax on their properties to name a few.

 But you might be surprised by how much Council Tax these properties generate.
-Despite its size, Buckingham Palace most likely only costs the Queen approx £1,500 in Council Tax each year, based on the top rate in the borough it’s located.
+Despite its size, Buckingham Palace most likely only costs the King approx £1,500 in Council Tax each year, based on the top rate in the borough it’s located.
 What a bargain!